 This broker offers CFD trading on more than 180 global shares, including Amazon.
 Most of these shares are from the US and Europe, although you will find some popular Asian companies as well.
 You can also choose to diversify your portfolio with forex, cryptocurrencies, commodities, and share indices.

-FinmaxFX has one of the better mobile investment apps we’ve seen.
+FinmaxFX has one of the best investment apps for the UK we’ve seen.
 It’s available for iOS and Android, and you can also access the popular MetaTrader 5 app on your smartphone.
 Of course, both FinmaxFX and MetaTrader 5 are also available on your desktop if you want to work on a larger screen for complex tasks like strategy backtesting.

 FinmaxFX doesn’t charge any commissions for share trading.
 However, this broker’s spreads are slightly higher the industry average.
 On top of that, you may be charged a fee of up to 3% when making withdrawals and there is an inactivity fee that is charged after two months without trading.